-My courses evaluate diverse thinkers from around the world to help students thrive in multicultural democracies.
+My courses help students apply philosophical skills to thrive in diverse democracies.

-I design courses so that students begin to see through the eyes of others.
-Key thinkers are located in their material cultural contexts to illuminate their most significant ideas.
-Students thus foster cognitive empathy for viewpoints that often differ from their own.
+I design courses that locate thinkers in their material cultural contexts to illuminate their most significant ideas.
+Students thus learn to evaluate perennial questions through significant, influential viewpoints that resonate today.
 While my primary expertise concerns eighteenth to twentieth-century thinkers such as Immanuel Kant, Arthur Schopenhauer, Hannah Arendt or Emmanuel Levinas, I also feature ancient and medieval thinkers such as Avicenna, Al Ghazali, Dogen, Nagarjuna, Shankara, Maimonides, Anselm or Julian of Norwich.
-Critical evaluation of their interventions in the debates of their times helps to inform students about how to face contemporary challenges.
+Critical interventions in the debates of their times help to inform students about how to face their own intellectual questions.

 Course Offerings